WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Sensor_Service/index.md

 Once you have registered your polling sensors with the `SensorService`, you continue to read values from them using their respective `Read` and events.
 Behind the scenes, the `SensorService` will manage the polling of the sensors at the regular interval using the shared thread.

-## What sensors can use SensorService?

-The `SensorService` is designed to work with sensors that implement the `IPollingSensor` interface.
-This interface is used to define sensors that can be polled at a regular interval, and is used by the `SensorService` to manage the polling of the sensors.

-While they won't benefit from the shared sensor reading thread, you can register other sensors with the `SensorService` for discovery and management elsewhere in your code.

 ## Migrate your sensors to SensorService

 When you finish initializing your desired sensor, you can register it with the `SensorService` to have it automatically polled at a regular interval.
 For example, if your project has an SCD-40 sensor using I2C for carbon dioxide concentration, temperature, and humidity, you can register it with the `SensorService` after you declare it using the I2C bus.